-Biden’s ex daughter-in-law opens up about marriage to Hunter
+Biden’s ex-daughter-in-law opens up about marriage to Hunter

-WASHINGTON (AP) — Kathleen Buhle, the ex-wife of President Joe Biden’s son Hunter, says she has “total control over my life now,” five years after her divorce, as she opens up about her marriage in a new memoir.
+WASHINGTON — Kathleen Buhle, the ex-wife of President Joe Biden’s son Hunter, says she has “total control over my life now,” five years after her divorce, as she opens up about her marriage in a new memoir.

 Buhle describes her ex-husband’s drug addiction, her response to his infidelity — including an affair with her widowed sister-in-law — and her challenges integrating into the Biden family.
 Excerpts of “If We Break” were published Wednesday by People magazine.